Cairi-S/tom-poulson/README.md

 **Home Page** - Gives potential collaborators an initial 'hit' of knowledge about the musician without overloading them with information.

-**Download link** - Users are provided the opportunity to learn more about the musician via a download link linking to a pdf of the musicians full biography.
+**Download link** - Users are provided the opportunity to learn more about the musician via a download link linking to a pdf of the musician's full biography.

 **Ensembles and Projects page** -  Users are able to learn more about the groups and projects that the musician is a part of to discover whether the musician would make a suitable partner for a collaboration.